-Create your portfolio by using a three-ring binder and include tabs to separate each section.
-You must prepare a total of 5 identical binders.
-All portfolios must be received on or before: December 1, 5:00 pm (CST).
+Create your portfolio and submit it either spiral-bound or stapled.
+You must prepare a total of five (5) identical portfolios All portfolios must be received on or before: December 1, 5 p.m.
+(AKT).
 Your portfolio should be organized as follows: